nim-lang/Nim/doc/tut3.rst

 Untyped macro arguments are passed to the macro before they are semantically checked.
-This means the syntax tree that is passed down to the macro does not need to make sense for Nim yet, the only limitation for the syntax in an untyped macro argument is, it needs to be parseable by the Nim parser.
-The semantic of this syntax is entirely up to the macro implementation.
-In this case the macro is responsible to implement its own semantic checking on the argument.
-The upside for untyped arguments is, the syntax tree is quite predictable and less complex than for typed arguments.
-Untyped arguments have the type ``untyped`` in arguments list.
+This means the syntax tree that is passed down to the macro does not need to make sense for Nim yet, the only limitation is that it needs to be parseable.
+Usually the macro does not check the argument either but uses it in the transformation's result somehow.
+The result of a macro expansion is always checked by the compiler, so apart from weird error messages nothing bad can happen.

+The downside for an ``untyped`` argument is that these do not play well with Nim's overloading resolution.

+The upside for untyped arguments is that the syntax tree is quite predictable and less complex compared to its ``typed`` counterpart.

 Typed Arguments
 ---------------

 For typed arguments, the semantic checker runs on the argument and does transformations on it, before it is passed to the macro.
-Here identifier nodes will already be resolved as symbols, implicit type conversions are visible in the tree as calls, templates will be expanded and probably most importantly, nodes have type information.
+Here identifier nodes are resolved as symbols, implicit type conversions are visible in the tree as calls, templates are expanded and probably most importantly, nodes have type information.
 Typed arguments can have the type ``typed`` in the arguments list.
-But all other types, such as ``int``, ``float`` or ``MyObjectType`` are typed arguments as well, and they will be passed to the macro as a syntax tree.
+But all other types, such as ``int``, ``float`` or ``MyObjectType`` are typed arguments as well, and they are passed to the macro as a syntax tree.

 Static Arguments
 ----------------